Community Health Workers: Walking in the Shoes of Those They Serve

 If you haven’t been in the shoes of the person you are working with, you are more likely to be biased.
 Clinicians may believe we know what our patient needs, and screen and refer her.
 That’s neither effective nor trustworthy.
 CHWs change this dynamic.

 In rural Tennessee, a CHW might work at a faith-based organization.
 He will meet somebody at a church, food pantry or local hospital.
 He’ll take an hour to get to know that person—to learn where he was born, what happened in his life, what challenges he faces, his successes, and how he wants to improve his life and health.
 There is some shared life experience.
 CHWs always reflect back to the person and ask: What do you want to do about that?
 Then they create a step-by-step plan together.
-It might include battling an eviction notice, organizing a virtual funeral for someone who died of COVID, or going together to a doctor's appointment.
+It might include battling an eviction notice or going together to a doctor's appointment.

 What role are community health workers playing in the pandemic and what role should they be playing?